 Follow this 6-day Lhasa Tsedang tour to discover the origin of Tibetan Buddhism and Tibetan culture.
 You will not only visit the symbolic Potala Palace and other revered monasteries in Lhasa, but also trace the way to Tsedang – “the cradle of Tibetan civilization”.
 The highlights you will expect to see in Tsedang include Yumbulhakhang Palace, the first imperial palace of the first Tibetan king; the 1300-year old Trandruk Monastery; Samye Monastery, the first Buddhist monastery.
 It will be a cultural enlightening journey that offers you a pleasant and treasured memory in Tibet.

-- Take in a prayer meeting or some monk debating at Sera and Drepung Monasteries, two of the largest and most intact of Tibet’s great monasteries.
+Watch some monk debating at Sera Monastery, one of the largest and most intact of Tibet’s great monasteries.

 Photos & Videos